wp-plugins/auto-featured-image-from-title/readme.txt

 5. The image is automatically set as the featured image

 == Changelog ==

+= 1.7 =
+* Generates an image when saving a post via 'quick edit'
+* Changed the way images are named to prevent overwriting files
+* Rewrote the code that adds the text, making it faster
+* Bug fixes

 = 1.6 =
 * Added caption, description, and alt texts to the media gallery for the generated images for better SEO capabilities